zuplo/docs/docs/articles/local-development.md

 2. Run `npx zup link` to bring in relevant information from your Zuplo account and project.
 If you have multiple accounts and/or projects, `npx zup link` will prompt you to select one.
-3. At this point, you will see a file called .env.zuplo that contains some information about the bucket to use for your API Keys.
+3. At this point, you will see a file called .env.zuplo containing some information about the bucket for you
 4. You can run `npm run dev` as normal.
 5. You only need to repeat the `npx zup login` and `npx zup link` if you are switching projects.